sarchandra/VSIX-Template/Vsix Multi Project Template Creation in VS2015.md

     </TemplateContent>
 </VSTemplate>
 ```
-VSTemplate node has attribute "Type".
+VSTemplate node has attribute called "Type".
 Type identifies the template as a project template or an item template or projectgroup template.
 This attribute can have a value of **Project** or **Item** or **ProjectGroup**. **ProjectGroup** value is used to creating the multi project template.

 [msdn reference](https://msdn.microsoft.com/en-us/library/31cdwx28(v=vs.100).aspx)